DataHenHQ/documentations/source/high_level.rst

 Exporters
 =========

-Exporters are a set of configurations that allows you to export data from Fetch into various formats.
+Exporters are a set of configurations that allows you to export data from DataHen into various formats.
 We currently have several different exporters: JSON, CSV, and Content.
 To add an exporter, you simply just add some lines of code under your `exporters` section of your config.yaml like the following example:

 .. code-block:: yaml